garry474/digital-electronics-2-2022/labs/project2/project2/README.md

 _delay_ms(20-duty);                   //wait for period minus duty time
 ```

-I managed to move the servo back and forth with "for" functions.
+I managed to move the servos back and forth with "for" functions.
 ```
 for (size_t i = 0; i < 50; i++)
 {